-- SFC scan will now start.
+- The SFC scan will now start.
 The scan can take a while, so don’t interrupt it.

 - Start Device Manager.

 - Log in to your router.
-To see how to do that, we strongly suggest to check your router’s manual.
+To see how to do that, we strongly suggest checking your router’s manual.